 Select the page you want to link to from the drop-down menu highlighted below.

 You may also choose the text for the navigation button.
 Short and sweet is always better!

-Choosing the category link type enables you to create a direct link to a particular category in your inventory.
-When clicked on, the user is presented with a polished page of all the items or products in said category.
+Choosing the category link type lets you create a direct link to a particular category in your inventory.
+When clicked on, the user has a polished page of all the items or products in said category.